 To fill that small bowl would take you about 8 days of play at the 30-question level; for a larger one, roughly 10 to 12 days.
 And that bowl of rice makes a real difference to people living in refugee camps, for example, or where natural disasters have struck.

 You make that difference when you take a very modest amount of time to, in essence, click your mouse 30 times (how hard is that?) while also using your grey matter.
 Or answer even more questions to "buy" more rice; the site keeps a tally if you revisit during the day, and you may play as often as you wish.

 You can do shelter animals a similar favor at freekibble.com, where a single answer (all you’re allowed) earns 10 pieces of kibble whether your answer be correct or false.
 Another great deal.
 So, why not do it?
 Turn your mouse-hand into a true helping-hand, and choose to make a difference in somebody’s life...today.
 Click here for another easy and free way to help both people and animals at the hunger site!

 Finally, you might explore Kiva, an innovative micro-lending program.
 Although Kiva isn't "free," my own (considerable) experience as a lender has been that the majority of my borrowers have fully repaid their loans.
 If you like the idea of lending a hand to a small-scale entrepreneur in the U.S. or a developing country, perhaps you might consider doing that through Kiva.

 And there you are: a few easy and inexpensive ways to help others, but they work best if the rest us pitch in as well.
-Although none of us can "save the world" on our own, together we can do a lot—particularly about things right in front of our faces.
+Although none of us can "save the world" on our own, together we can do a lot.
 Let’s do that, whether we use our time/energy/heads or our money.
-Although this post has focused primarily on ways to provide financial help, giving your time and smarts can often do more for someone or even many "someones" than you would ever imagine.
+Although this post has focused primarily on ways to provide financial help, sharing some of your time and smarts can often do more for someone or even many "someones" than you would ever imagine.
 So if you have some of that precious commodity yourself, where could you "spend" it to help others?